JamesQuillin/personal-website/README.md

 `bundle exec jekyll serve`

 and it should start running locally.
+If you wanted to deploy a similar site, you can also check out [this post](https://jamesquillin.com/articles/simple-website-deployment/) which I wrote and which is on that site -- it details my favorite deployment strategy for simple apps and works great for all sorts of personal projects like this.